-City: Edmonton, AB
+City: Calgary, AB

 Join us for 2 ½ days of learning and networking through a variety of workshops, keynotes, exhibits, and social opportunities.
-This advanced-level medical conference is open to palliative medicine physicians, physicians interested in palliative care, medical students and Residents.
+This advanced-level medical conference is open to palliative medicine physicians, physicians interested in palliative care, medical students and residents.
 Hosted by the Canadian Society of Palliative Care Physicians.

 Time: 1230 – 230 or 3 – 5 (two sessions available)